oktadev/okta-blog/_source/_posts/2023-03-03-step-up-auth.md

 -   The non-okta-specific defined values such as phr and phrh are taken from [this](https://openid.net/specs/openid-connect-eap-acr-values-1_0.html#OpenID.PAPE) OIDC spec.

--   The following guide explains the capability in more details - [Guide](https://developer.okta.com/docs/guides/step-up-authentication/main/)
+-   [This guide](https://developer.okta.com/docs/guides/step-up-authentication/main/) explains the capability in more detail.

-### How about transactional MFA
+### How about transactional MFA?

 Transactional MFA is a close cousin of step-up authentication.
 In some step-up cases, transactional MFA can be used instead.